django-fluent/django-fluent-dashboard/docs/installation.rst

     ADMIN_TOOLS_APP_INDEX_DASHBOARD = 'fluent_dashboard.dashboard.FluentAppIndexDashboard'
     ADMIN_TOOLS_MENU = 'fluent_dashboard.menu.FluentMenu'

+That's all!
 The Django admin dashboard should open now with the dashboard, configured with sane defaults.

+Next:

-The application groups and icons can be customized with additional :doc:`configuration <configuration>`.
+* The application groups and icons can be customized with additional :doc:`configuration <configuration>`.
+* The Memcache and Varnish statistics can also be displayed by configuring some :doc:`optional dependencies <optionaldeps>`.